 - Congenital generalized lipodystrophy (CGL) is caused by a genetic mutation and can often be detected within the first year of a child’s birth.
 This is because the body’s inability to form fat tissue may make a child’s muscles and veins more visible.
 A person with CGL may develop hyperphagia—a term to describe excessive hunger (and overeating)—possibly due to low levels of the fat hormone called leptin.
 People with this subtype are likely to develop diabetes due to an early struggle with high sugar (glucose) levels in the blood.

 - Familial partial lipodystrophy (FPLD) is also a genetic condition but can be more difficult to diagnose due to a child’s normal-seeming appearance at birth and during early childhood.
-However, as the child ages, the fat loss becomes noticeable, and excess fat deposits may show up in other areas of the body, such as the face, neck, or, less noticeably, visceral fat in the abdomen, which is hidden beneath the abdominal muscles.
+However, as the child ages, the fat loss becomes noticeable, and excess fat deposits may show up in other areas of the body, such as the face and neck.
 Women with FPLD may experience menstrual irregularity, but not infertility.

 The second type of this disease includes patients who acquire it during their lifetime:

 - Acquired generalized lipodystrophy (AGL) can be especially difficult to detect given its progression of fat tissue loss, typically starting in teenage years.
 (In rare cases, patients have developed the condition after age 30).
 AGL affects about three times as many women as men.
-While sources of the disorder vary, some potential reasons it might develop include panniculitis (a rare skin disorder that affects the layer of fat beneath the skin) and autoimmune diseases like juvenile dermatomyositis (an inflammatory disease that affects the skin, muscles, and blood vessels).
-Those with this subtype of the disease suffer from high triglyceride (a type of fat) levels and type 2 diabetes.
+While sources of the disorder vary, some potential reasons it might develop include panniculitis (a rare skin disorder that affects the layer of fat beneath the skin) and autoimmune diseases.
+Those with AGL suffer from high triglyceride (a type of fat) levels and type 2 diabetes.

 - Acquired partial lipodystrophy (APL) typically affects only the upper body, including the face and neck.
 The subtype of this disease is four times more common in women and patients tend to begin losing fat in childhood or teenage years.
 Some individuals may carry excess fat around their abdomen, legs or the buttocks.
 Unlike other subtypes, APL is less often linked to metabolic complications, but it can severely damage the kidneys due to fat accumulation (and resulting inflammation) on the organ.
 APL has also been associated with autoimmune diseases like dermatomyositis, lupus and proteinuria (which is defined as detectable protein in the urine).